-Kueh refers to a family of bite-sized snacks or desserts popular in Southeast Asia.
+Kueh refers to a family of bite-sized snacks or desserts popular throughout the region.
 It’s a broad term used to describe a wide spectrum of food products like cakes, dumplings, pudding, or pastries usually made with rice or glutinous rice.
 Most are sweet but some, like chwee kueh, can be savory.

-Pictured below is kueh lopis, a type of kueh made with glutinous rice, banana leaf, gula melaka, and shredded coconut.
+Pictured below is kueh lopis, a type of kueh made with glutinous rice, gula melaka, and shredded coconut.